debops/debops/docs/meta/philosophy.rst

 I now like to give back to the project and all its users.

 "We do these things not because they are easy but because they are hard."

+Beginning of 2023 I became aware of NixOS which I consider revolutionary.
+You can read more how NixOS compares to DebOps in :ref:`other_projects_NixOS_module`.